onflow/ccf/README.md

 - Mar 2023 - Paused in order to work on Atree v0.6: https://github.com/onflow/atree/pull/295
 - Mar-Apr 2023 - Updated PR 2364 to match new changes to Cadence that affect external values, incorporate review feedback, and add more tests.
 - Apr 5, 2023 - As requested, reduce hours spent on CCF to begin work on Atree register inlining.  https://github.com/onflow/atree/issues/292
-- Apr 13, 2023 - Merged PR 2364 to add CCF codec (+20,857 lines, `go test -cover` reported 83%, fuzz tested many billions of executions).
+- Apr 13, 2023 - Paused after merging PR 2364 to add CCF codec (+20,857 lines, `go test -cover` reported 83%, fuzz tested many billions of executions).  https://github.com/onflow/cadence/pull/2364
+- May 26, 2023 - Resumed as requested with June 7 deadline, to use CCF codec for events encoding for deployment to testnet by June 7.
+                 - Paused work on Atree register inlining https://github.com/onflow/atree/issues/292.
+- June 9, 2023 - Fix backward compatibility with programs relying on JSON-CDC sort order because they were accessing event fields by index rather than field name.
+                 - Add options to CCF codec and make events encoding opt-out of "Deterministic CCF Encoding Requirements"
+- June 13, 2023 - Paused as requested ("CCF showed enough impact" in fully self-describing mode) and switch back to Atree register inlining https://github.com/onflow/atree/issues/292.
+Postpone work on CCF Specs and CCF Codec (e.g. partially self describing mode which would reduce events encoding size by 14x instead of 2x)
+- August 1-4, 2023 - Resume updating CCF specs part-time after inquiry about moving it to onflow/ccf. https://github.com/fxamacker/ccf_draft/issues/92.

 ## Preliminary Size and Benchmark Comparisons